Well, as the name kind of suggests, A Date with Judy (1948) isn’t the most earth shattering, nuanced film that was ever made.

 Who will Judy choose, Oogie or Steven?
 Will Judy and Carol’s friendship be ruined over their mutual infatuation with the dashing Steven?
 Is it totally gross for Steven and Carol to become an item?
 Does Judy learn the truth about her father before ruining his reputation?
 And the most important question of all, does Mr. Foster learn how to rumba well enough to impress his wife?

-For few randomly placed, but utterly charming, dance numbers and songs, and the answers to these endlessly suspensful questions, watch A Date with Judy.
+For a few randomly placed, but utterly charming, dance numbers and songs, and the answers to these endlessly suspensful questions, watch A Date with Judy.

 Jane Rocks It